That moment is closer than you imagine.

 They are already legendary.

-Fender Play is different because it combines 70 years of guitar teaching experience with 21st-century convenience.
+Fender Play is different because it combines 70 years of experience teaching guitar with the convenience of the 21st century.

 It's not just an app.
-It's Fender in your pocket.
+Is Fender in your pocket.

 The Phenomenon That Experts Didn't Expect